Shaker Heights High School

 - Students who may be interested in pursuing a particular career pathway.

-- Don't miss our CCP Information Meeting at 7 p.m., Wednesday, January 10, 2018 in the Large Auditorium at Shaker Heights High School.
+- Join us for College Credit Plus Information Night on Tuesday, November 27 @ 7 p.m. in the Large Auditorium at Shaker Heights High School.

 - Prior to enrolling in a CCP course, high school counselors will assist the student in determining a course’s equivalency to a high school course.